djhshih/setup-linux/README.md

 ## Remote server login
 ### Change password
-To change your password...

-1. Run `passwd` in the terminal, which will show some password chaning messages as well as a password prompt, like the following:
+1. Run `passwd` in the terminal, which will give a password prompt, like the following:

 ```
 Changing password for user X.